COVID 19: Employer resources

 - Employers may also be eligible for a temporary 10% wage subsidy for three months.
 Learn more about the subsidy here.

-- Canada Summer Jobs (CSJ) program: Applications for the Canada Summer Jobs program are closed.
+- Canada Summer Jobs (CSJ) program: Applications for the Canada Summer Jobs 2021 program are currently closed.
 However, if COVID-19 impacted your work-integrated learning initiatives, you're advised to contact your funding representative to determine if you're eligible for temporary flexibility measures.

 - The Government of Alberta has a page of resources for Albertan businesses impacted by COVID-19